MonoGame/MonoGame/Documentation/articles/samples.md

 # Samples & Demos

-The samples and dmeos below are recommened for learning how to use MonoGame.
+The samples and demos below are recommend for learning how to use MonoGame.

 ## Official MonoGame Samples